dlech/KeeAgent/doc/usage/options.rst

         file path options, you will also get an error that the file already exists.

-    Also see Cygwin and MSYS on the Tips and Tricks page.

-    .. danger:: In addition to creating a file, KeeAgent also listens on the loopback network interface (127.0.0.1) for connections when either of these options are enabled.
+    .. danger:: In addition to creating a file, KeeAgent also listens on the loopback network interface (127.0.0.1) for connections when either of the Cygwin or MSYS options are enabled.
 The network sockets have no authentication mechanism.
 This is a limitation of the implementation in Cygwin/MSYS.
         This means that other users of the same computer can use any keys loaded in KeeAgent.
 Therefore, it is not recommended to use this